Fiddle courses for

 Beginners and Improvers

 you' note from Iris, age 25, a complete beginner from Maine, USA,

-perfectly illustrates what we aim to teach you.
+perfectly illustrates what Kerry Fiddles aim to provide.

 if you have never played any musical instrument before, by the end

 of the week youíll be playing

 your first tune on the fiddle.
 Morning classes are a hoot, thereís

 no music theory, no pressure and no rush.
 Afternoons are free to

 explore the most beautiful part of Ireland.

 itís a chance to devote a week to your music, to getting new tunes,